Riemelt/Toxin/README.md

-    ├───components               # bem blocks, one folder per component ├───layouts                  # layouts with general page structure ├───main-styles              # scss variables, global styles, fonts loading ├───pages                    # final web-pages and all entypoints, one folder per page ├───utilities                # js helper functions
+    ├───components               # bem blocks, one folder per component ├───layouts                  # layouts with general page structure ├───main-styles              # scss variables, global styles, fonts loading ├───pages                    # final web-pages and all entry points, one folder per page ├───utilities                # js helper functions
     ├───.eslintrc.js             # eslint rules for js
     ├───.gitignore               # list of folders to ignore to commit such as node_modules and dist